TheTerror-coder/ft_transcendance/README.md

 </p> -->
 <!-- ![Alt text](media/1744368472212.gif) -->

-Key Features
-1. Multiplayer Modes

-    • **Remote Players**: Play the classic Pong game with friends across different devices, maintaining an optimized user experience despite potential network issues (lag, disconnection, etc.).

-	• **Multiple Players**: Supports games with more than two players.
-Customizable modes allow for dynamic gameplay (e.g., a 4-player game on a square board).

-3. Customization Options

-    • **Power-ups & Custom Maps**: Customize gameplay with power-ups, special abilities, and different game maps to enhance the gaming experience.

-	• **Default Simpler Version**: For those who prefer a straightforward experience, players can select a basic version of any game.

-4. Matchmaking & User History

-    • **Game History**: Track and display your gameplay stats and progress, including win/loss records and performance metrics.

-	• **Matchmaking System**: Find opponents for fair and balanced matches, ensuring everyone has a competitive gaming experience.

-5. Live Chat

-	• **Player Profiles**: Access player profiles and interact with others through the chat interface.

-6. Robust Security

-    • **ModSecurity Web Application Firewall (WAF)**: Secure the platform against web-based attacks and threats.

-    • **HashiCorp Vault**: Securely manage and store sensitive information, such as API keys, credentials, and environment variables, ensuring that these secrets are properly encrypted and isolated.

-	• **Two-Factor Authentication (2FA) and JWT**: Secure user accounts with an added layer of security through 2FA, and manage user authentication and sessions using JWT.

-7. Infrastructure and DevOps

-    • **ELK Stack for Logging**: Efficiently manage and analyze log data using Elasticsearch, Logstash, and Kibana (ELK).

-	• **Microservices Architecture**: The backend is designed with microservices, enabling flexibility, scalability, and easy maintenance.

-8. Advanced Graphics

-    • **3D Visuals with Three.js**: Enhance the visual experience of the Pong game by introducing advanced 3D techniques, immersing players in the game environment.

-9. Accessibility

-	• **Browser and Language Support**: The platform is compatible with multiple browsers and offers multilingual support for a broader international audience.

-10. Server-Side Pong

-    • **Server-Side Logic**: Move the core gameplay mechanics (like ball movement and player actions) to the server, ensuring smoother experiences, faster responses, and better scalability.

-## Skills and Technologies

-This project requires a broad range of skills across various domains.
-The key technologies and tools involved in its development include:

-### Frontend Development

-    HTML/CSS/JavaScript: Building the core web interface user-friendly gameplay.

-    Three.js: Implementing advanced 3D graphics to enhance the visuals of the Pong game.

-### Backend Development

-    Django: Implementing server-side logic for gaming, multiplayer support, game state management and user management.

-    RESTful APIs: Designing APIs to allow interaction with the Pong game and additional games.

-    WebSocket: For real-time multiplayer interactions, enabling seamless communication between remote players.

-### Database and Data Storage

-    Postgresql: Storing user profiles, game history, and matchmaking data securely.

-    Redis: For fast, in-memory data storage, especially for information exchange state synchronization.

-### DevOps and Infrastructure

-    Architecture: Containerizing microservices for easy deployment and scalability.

-    ELK Stack: Using Elasticsearch, Logstash, and Kibana for logging and real-time data analysis.

-### Security

-    HashiCorp Vault: Secure storage of sensitive information (e.g., API keys, database credentials).

-    OAuth, JWT: For managing user authentication and authorization.

-    Two-Factor Authentication (2FA): Enhancing security by requiring multiple verification methods.

-### Accessibility and SEO

-    Server-Side Rendering (SSR): Using SSR for faster page load times, improved SEO, and better performance.
+---

+## 🚀 Key Features

+### 🎮 1.
+Multiplayer Game Modes

+- **Remote Multiplayer**
+  Play classic Pong with friends across different devices, regardless of location.
+Our network-optimized system is designed to handle real-world challenges like latency, packet loss, and intermittent disconnections while maintaining a smooth gameplay experience.

+- **Beyond 1v1: Multiplayer Expansion**
+  Experience new ways to enjoy Pong with support for more than two players.
+Choose from creative, non-traditional layouts—like a 4-player battle on a square or circular board—for dynamic and chaotic matches that keep the gameplay fresh.

+---

+### ⚙️ 2.
+Customization & Gameplay Options

+- **Power-ups and Special Maps**
+  Inject fun and strategy into each game with power-ups like speed boosts, ball splitters, shields, and more.
+Choose from various maps with unique layouts and obstacles for a tailored game experience.

+- **Minimalist Mode**
+  Prefer the good old Pong?
+Opt for the default, simplified version for pure, distraction-free gameplay without bells and whistles.

+---

+### 🔍 3.
+Matchmaking & Player History

+- **Smart Matchmaking**
+  Automatically pair players based on skill level and performance, ensuring balanced and engaging matches for everyone.

+- **Player Progress & Stats**
+  Track wins, losses, high scores, longest rallies, and more.
+Build your profile and watch your skills grow over time with detailed analytics and historical records.

+---

+### 🔐 4.
+Security & Data Protection

+- **Enterprise-Grade Protection**
+  Using **ModSecurity (WAF)**, the platform is safeguarded from common web-based threats, including SQL injection, XSS, and DDoS attacks.

+- **Secure Secrets Management**
+  All sensitive data (API keys, DB credentials, environment variables) are securely managed using **HashiCorp Vault**, with strong encryption and access policies.

+- **Modern Authentication Stack**
+  Users are protected through **JWT-based session management**, and **2FA** adds an extra layer of login security.

+---

+### 🛠️ 5.
+DevOps & Infrastructure

+- **Microservices-Based Architecture**
+  The backend is composed of independently deployable services, making the platform highly modular, scalable, and easier to maintain.

+- **Comprehensive Logging with ELK Stack**
+  Real-time log aggregation, monitoring, and visualization using **Elasticsearch**, **Logstash**, and **Kibana**.

+- **Containerized Deployment**
+  Microservices are containerized for efficient deployment, scaling, and orchestration across environments.

+---

+### 🎨 6.
+Advanced Visuals & Graphics

+- **3D Experience with Three.js**
+  The classic game receives a modern facelift with 3D visuals, lighting effects, animations, and immersive environments powered by **Three.js**.

+---

+### 🌐 7.
+Accessibility & Cross-Platform Support

+- **Browser Compatibility & Language Support**
+  Play on all modern browsers with a responsive UI and multilingual support to cater to global audiences.

+- **Server-Side Rendering (SSR)**
+  Improve SEO, load times, and accessibility with pre-rendered content delivered server-side.

+---

+### 🧠 8.
+Server-Side Game Logic

+- **Smooth, Centralized Game Control**
+  Core gameplay logic, including ball movement, physics, collision detection, and scoring, runs on the server for consistent, cheat-resistant multiplayer interactions.

+---

+## 🧰 Skills & Technologies Used

+This project spans full-stack development, game design, DevOps, and security.
+Here's a breakdown of the tools and technologies:

+### 🌐 Frontend Development

+- **HTML/CSS/JavaScript** – Building the responsive UI and game canvas.
+- **Three.js** – Rendering dynamic 3D graphics and animations in the browser.

+### 🧩 Backend Development

+- **Django** – Server-side logic for gameplay, user authentication, and API endpoints.
+- **RESTful APIs** – Structured API design for extensibility and third-party integrations.
+- **WebSocket** – Real-time communication for synchronous multiplayer gameplay.

+### 🗄️ Data Storage & Caching

+- **PostgreSQL** – Persistent storage for users, match history, and performance data.
+- **Redis** – In-memory data store for quick access and game state synchronization.

+### ⚙️ DevOps & Infrastructure

+- **Microservices** – Decoupled services for modularity and performance.
+- **ELK Stack (Elastic, Logstash, Kibana)** – Real-time monitoring, analytics, and diagnostics.
+- **Containerization** – Docker for deployment, environment consistency, and scalability.

+### 🔐 Security Stack

+- **HashiCorp Vault** – Encryption and secure management of secrets.
+- **JWT & OAuth** – Token-based authentication for secure, scalable user sessions.
+- **Two-Factor Authentication (2FA)** – Optional, but recommended, user identity verification.

+### ♿ Accessibility & SEO

+- **Server-Side Rendering (SSR)** – Fast page loads and better SEO performance, especially for multilingual support.